Resolving Problem Reports

 Once it is confirmed that the problem has been fixed, it should be pulled up to the appropriate active branches.
 After sending the pullup request(s), you should set the PR state to

 pending-pullups, and list the pullup number(s) in the reason.

-Once the PR submitter confirms that the fix works, the PR can be
+Once the PR submitter confirms that the fix works, and all pullup requests have been issued and completed, the PR can be

 At each step of the PR handling process, make sure that